ihmeuw/vivarium-suite/libs/risk-distributions/README.rst

     :target: https://travis-ci.org/ihmeuw/risk_distributions
     :alt: Latest Version

-This library contains various distributions, compatible for use with ``Vivarium``.
+This library contains various probability distributions, compatible for use with the ``Vivarium`` framework

 You can install ``risk_distributions`` from PyPI with pip: